Regulators close New York's Signature bank, say depositors will be made whole | MarketScreener

 taxpayer."
 The Signature failure is the third-largest in U.S.

-history.
+banking history.

 New York banking regulators appointed the Federal Deposit